We all make mistakes when filling out our survey profiles.

 It also helps you to avoid making mistakes that can disqualify you.

-We’ve already mentioned the importance of providing accurate information in your survey profile, especially if you’re answering profile questions.
+We’ve already mentioned that you need to provide accurate information in your survey profile, especially if you’re answering profile questions.

-The first question a survey will ask you is often a question about your background.
+The first question a survey will ask you is often about your background.

 If your profile doesn’t match your listed information, it can signal a red flag as a potential cheater.

-This mistake is the more commonly seen among those that give false information.
+This mistake is the most commonly seen among those who give false information.

 Because the information that you provide when filling out the profile is false, it is easy to forget it.

-So the issue is not giving false information in your profile.
+So, the issue is giving accurate information in your profile.

 When filling out a survey, it’s important to remember that there are no dumb questions.